 The quantum erasure channel is denoted by

-where $\rho$ is a $d$-dimensional input state, $p\in\left[ 0,1\right] $ is the erasure probability, and $|e\rangle\langle e|$ is a pure erasure state orthogonal to any input state, so that the output state has $d+1$ dimensions.
+where $\rho$ is a $d$-dimensional input state, $p\in\left[ 0,1\right] $ is the erasure probability, and $|e\rangle\!\langle e|$ is a pure erasure state orthogonal to every input state, so that the output state has $d+1$ dimensions.
 This channel is covariant.

 The Choi matrix of $\cE_p$ is given by